401d22DLSA/Team-Agreement/pitch-ideas.md

 **1. Sumamry of Idea**

 We will create a CLI app that will show the user the total amount they have spent at Amazon over all time.
-Given some personal info (name, salary, household) scrape Amazon and return the data for executing a healthy average of what to spend
+Given some personal info (name, salary, household) scrape Amazon and return the data for executing a healthy average of what to spend.

 **2. What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)**